KrishMeghapara/stone-paper-scissors/README.md

-i maid this game using JS and the logic is my but i use ChatGpt For Style
+I Made This Game Using JS And The Logic Is My But I Use ChatGpt For Style